grandma-collaboration/grandma-cookbook/doc2/8_Skyportal_Use.md

 ### **8.3.2 Force Photometry with ATLAS**

-- Navigate to **"Observability"** and run force photometry for archival data.
+Navigate to **"Force Photometry"** on your `Source` page and run force photometry for archival data.
 - Recommended search windows:
    - **Short-Term:** Last 6 days
    - **Long-Term:** Up to 1 year